 - Big pinch of salt

-- 2 handfuls of Watercress (or some other crunchy salad green)
+- 2 handfuls watercress or other crunchy salad greens

 Instructions